tikagan/foodGroup/README.md

 # README

-A home food management app that allows you to keep track of your grocery inventory, search recipes based on your inventory, and plan potlucks (full potlucks functionality coming soon).
+A home food management app built with a React/Rails/Postgres stack, that allows you to keep track of your grocery inventory, search recipes based on your inventory, and plan potlucks (full potlucks functionality coming soon).

 # stuff you gotta have:
 * npm install -g yarn